roboconf/roboconf.github.io/en/developer-guide/documenting-a-new-version.md

 6. Add a link to the new version in the main user or developer guide.

+7. Remove the **Released Versions** section from the newly released user guide.
+We do not want to see a link to the user guide 0.1 in the user guide 0.2.
+Only the main user guide should list released versions.

-7. Translate the guides for other languages.
+8. Translate the guides for other languages.

 > The best practice is to only document the snapshot version in English.
 > When it is released, as explained above, the guides should be translated